carmenbianca/report-liferay/report.md

 The diagram representing the architecture is repeated here in figure
 \ref{overall-architecture-repeated}.

+The examples are prefaced by short *tech specs* outlining the requirements for running the programs.

 ![An overall architecture of the components.
 The cylinders are data, and the elements between curly braces are software components.](architecture.png){#overall-architecture-repeated}

 <!-- TODO: No idea how to fix this. -->
 \clearpage

 ## Header conversion tool

+Tech specs:

+- Python 3.6+
+- `git-restore-mtime`
+- A filesystem that supports modified timestamps (mtime)

 ```bash
 $ # Go to the Liferay Portal repository.